-It creates a rock hard bar of soap that is long lasting (but not too long lasting!)
+- It creates a rock hard bar of soap that is long-lasting (but not too long-lasting!)

-A perfect soap formula cleanses without being overly drying, and has just the right amount of skin nourishing oils and additives.
+- A perfect soap formula cleanses without being overly drying and has just the right amount of skin-nourishing oils and additives.

-And of course, the ideal soap recipe wouldn’t cost more than $1.50 per bar to produce.
+- And of course, the ideal soap recipe wouldn’t cost more than $1.50 per bar to produce.

-Sounds like music to your soapmaker ears, right?
+Sound like music to your ears, rockstar?

-The thing is, the best soap recipe?
+The thing about the best soap recipe?

 - Increasing the percentage of oils that contribute to bubbly lather, like coconut oil, palm kernel oil, and babassu oil